 Physics Program

-Dr. Leonard Sciorra, Chairperson
+Dr. Debing Zeng, Chairperson

 The Physics Program is housed within the Department of Applied Science and Technology.
 The Department offers both a major and a minor in Physics.